AGE-RELATED

 If you have intermediate stage AMD, a genetic test will help determine an individualized follow-up schedule based on genetic risk to closely monitor your condition.

-Zinc, which is commonly found in ocular nutrition products, may be helpful or harmful.
+Zinc, which is commonly found in AMD supplements and macular supplements, may be helpful or harmful.
 This can only be determined by your DNA*.

 Imagine never driving, reading, or seeing a friend's face again.